Is the New Zealand winter a great time for camping?

 If you want to spend the least amount of money on travelling through New Zealand, then you’ll love winter.
 You can hire a campervan from as low as $21 a day.
 Compare that to the rate in the busy summer season (from $99 per day), meaning you can travel 7 times longer in winter for the same amount of money.
 See our rates throughout the year and compare the seasons.
 You can save a lot of money by travelling in the winter season.

 And the same goes for hostels… Their rates are low as well, making it easy and cheap to mix sleeping in a campervan with staying in a hostel occasionally.
 And you don’t need to plan your trip, like you sometimes need to do in summer.
 Just see where the road will take you and decide at the end of the day where you want to sleep that night.
 Easy as.

 2. Fewer people around

 As most tourist travel to New Zealand in summer (December to February), winter is quiet time.
 It’ll feel like you have the country to yourself.
 Campgrounds (also the free and budget campsites) will be nice and quiet.
 Just a few people around or no one at all.
 You don’t need to plan or book ahead.
 This is the perfect time for the ultimate flexible your road trip in the New Zealand winter.

 The same goes for attractions, landmarks and hikes… Few tourists around, so no one in your way when you want to take that perfect photo.
 Fewer people means more fun for you.
 And some of the attractions look better in winter anyway.

 Don’t think we need to explain this one.
 As ski or snowboard fan you know that winter is your favourite season.

 And the New Zealand winter creates many places where you can enjoy the snow.
-Check out the locations of all the ski areas in New Zealand.
+See our blog post about skiing & snowboarding in New Zealand and the locations of all ski areas.

 A campervan is even better for travelling to these ski areas than a car.